 Tel Aviv (Israel) Market Value

 With this module, you can estimate the performance of a buy and hold strategy of Tel Aviv 35 and determine expected loss or profit from investing in Tel Aviv over a given investment horizon.
 Check out World Market Map to better understand how to build diversified portfolios.
-Also, note that the market value of any index could be tightly coupled with the direction of predictive economic indicators such as signals in board of governors.
+Also, note that the market value of any index could be closely tied with the direction of predictive economic indicators such as signals in board of governors.

 Symbol